wjohnson000/wlj-place-test/src/main/java/std/wlj/ws/httpclient/README.md

 * Response headers (Map) -- multiple values for a single header are concatenated and comma-separated
 * Exception -- what went wrong

 The client can call the "isOK()" method to determine if the call succeeded (i.e., no exception thrown) or not.
+NOTE: "isOK()" returns FALSE only when an exception is thrown in the client.
+So a call with a return status of 400* or 500* will still return TRUE for the "isOK()" method.

 ### HTTP Client Classes